Thanarak-q/Village_Security_projectDemo/README.md

 # Village Security Platform

 Village Security is an integrated platform for managing residential communities.
 It combines a Bun-powered API, a Next.js admin portal, and a real-time notification service to support tasks such as visitor screening, resident management, OCR-assisted ID checks, and LINE LIFF integrations.
-The stack is containerised with Docker and ships with Postgres, MinIO object storage, Caddy reverse proxy, and optional Ngrok exposure.
+The stack is containerised with Docker and ships with Postgres, DigitalOcean Spaces (S3-compatible) integration, Caddy reverse proxy, and optional Ngrok exposure.

 ## Key Capabilities
 - Visitor intake with OCR for Thai ID cards, driving licences, and licence plates.
 - Role-based portals for guards, residents, admins, and super admins.
 - Real-time announcements and alerts delivered through a Bun WebSocket service.
 - LINE LIFF login and messaging workflows for residents.
-- Media storage via MinIO with automatic bucket provisioning.
+- Media storage backed by DigitalOcean Spaces with automatic local filesystem fallback.
 - Weekly, monthly, and yearly reporting dashboards backed by Postgres and Drizzle ORM.

 ## Service Topology